sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

         # Mandatory
         # Component mimeType
         mimeType: enum [ application/vnd.qubership.standalone-runnable, application/vnd.docker.image, application/vnd.qubership.helm.chart ]
         # Optional
-        # If specified, the component's attributes should be collected from an external artifact.
-        # Used when the AM is generated for an already built artifact that is NOT built within the same pipeline as the AM.
-        # Applicable for application/vnd.docker.image and application/vnd.qubership.helm.chart.
-        reference: pkg:<type>/<group>/<name>:<version>?registry_name=<registry-id>
-        # Optional
         # See "Artifact mappings for Helm charts" for details
         valuesPathPrefix: <path-or-dot>